CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/05-predict-incoming-cashflow.md

      ![](media/ex5-t3-step10.png)

-11. In the Create compute cluster blade Advanced settings, enter the below values and then select **Create** **(3)**.
+11. In the Create compute cluster blade Advanced settings, enter the below mentioned values and then select **Create** **(3)**.
 It takes a few moments for the cluster to be provisioned.

     | Field | Value |
     |-------|-------|